>> Supporting Resistance is supporting Education <<

 At this juncture in my life, I want to urge to move beyond my previous artistic practice and engage in a much more in depth exploration of human’s identity however in this phase, my perspective is built not only as an immigrant, but more specifically as an Kurdish-Ira- nian-American female artist, transplanted into a 21st century post-digital western soci- ety.
 Furthermore I am aiming to imagine a more human digital future where contributing to social justice would shift the current narrative of our digital future.

-“ Philosophical concepts that might give shape to ideas and cohere positions of agency and interventions that wouldn’t have been
+For “ Philosophical concepts that might give shape to ideas and cohere positions of agency and interventions that wouldn’t have been otherwise possible.”